UPDATED: AUGUST 22, 2023 To reflect more current links for reporting accounts and added some new graphic visuals for reference.

 We want you to be safe online today and every day.
 Scammers and imposters have existed for many years on social media.
-We report and block dozens of them every month and ask you to do the same.
+We report and block dozens of them monthly and ask you to do the same.

 You can find all of our official accounts right here at BretMichaels.com.
 You can find links to all of our official sites as well on the menu above or contained within posts on this site.

 As a side note: You will see many ads for unauthorized, unlicensed merchandise.
 Our official store is shopbretmichaels.com.
 Do not purchase goods from unknown sources.

 Here’s the short version of our regular reminder: Bret does not have any ‘private chats,’ nor does he have secret accounts that management doesn’t know about.
 We ask that you not engage with anyone using Bret (or any other public figure) wanting to ‘chat privately’.
 The scams evolve daily.
 If you don’t see the official verified account symbol of the service you are on, then report and block them.
 If you are harassed by anyone claiming to be Bret, a family member, or someone who works for Bret, it is important not only to report and block them but to save your contact with them and report them to the appropriate authorities.
 For more detailed information, please see our write-up with resource links below.

 Here is one of the many videos Bret has done to remind everyone to be careful on social media.
 This video is from January 2021.